Rene Alonzo, MD

 In college I was involved in research, physics club, and a sketch comedy group called Friday Night Live of which I was the Director for two years.
 At Marian University I started a comedy show for the medical students called Second Year Show, which aims to be a laughter filled celebration for entering clinical rotations.

 I wouldn’t be anything without my wife Cari and my son Cash.
 Cari and I met in high school show choir (please do not ask me to sing, or especially, dance) and our son was born in August of 2017.
-She is a Realtor in town, and he is busy being the cutest baby you’ll ever meet (I’m quite biased).
-I love spending time with them and our two dogs, Millie and Ralph.
+She is a Realtor in town, and our son is busy being a crazy 2 year old.
+We’re also dog lovers.
+We have an Eskie named Ralph and he’s pretty weird.

 I enjoy being up at the lake house, playing board games, keeping up with the latest Netflix show, and spending time with family and friends.
 I am a very creative person, and I have a passion for bringing joy to the lives of others.
 I am proud to be serving the people of Fort Wayne.